enochii/enochii.github.io/_posts/2021-11-16-simple-Control-Flow-Analysis-of-C.md

 ### Basic Idea

-To get a whole program fixed point, an intuitive approach is, use **2 kinds of worklist**.
+To get a whole program fixed point, an intuitive approach is, using **2 kinds of worklist**.
 One is function worklist, all functions waited to be processed are placed here.
 The other one is Basic Block worklist for each function. we can think the latter as the fixed point calculation of a function unit (intraprocedurally).

 These 2 worklists will communicate through call and return, usually we will start from entry method(e.g., `main` method).